-- 15. You may be approved by your Postgraduate Admissions Selectors in one of the following candidature categories: - a) A student whose minimum period of candidature will normally be not less than four years of full-time study. - b) A student who has already obtained a relevant masters or equivalent qualification can be considered during the admission process to be registered into year 2 of the programme.
-This means that a student will normally have a minimum period of candidature of not less than three years of full-time study.
+- 15. You may be approved by your Postgraduate Admissions Selectors in one of the following candidature categories: - Minimum period of candidature of not less than four years of full-time study. - b) Minimum period of candidature of not less than three years of full-time study, where a student who has already obtained a relevant masters or equivalent qualification and approval is given during the admission process for registration directly into the second year of study.